 University Age Student Mentors serviced by program: 8

 University, Tribal Professionals, Elders who service the program: 30

 Eligibility : We accept youth of ages 12-18 and from all educational backgrounds, regardless of their GPA.
 Our academic focus is based on a holistic approach.
 This approach allows youth to easily tap their potential.
 Historically, each of our youth go on to make a positive contribution to their community and world.
 Youth primarily come from California, with Native youth also joining us from Arizona, Hawaii, Alaska, Canada and other parts of the nation.

 Tentative Itinerary Below .
-Primary Location is San Diego at the beautiful La Jolla Campus of UCSD.
-During the program a 3 day field trip will take youth to La Jolla Reservation, Palomar Mountain, and Northern Malibu Coastal Village.
+Primary Location is San Diego at the beautiful coastal campus of UCSD.
+During the program a 4 day field trip will take youth to La Jolla Reservation, Palomar Mountain, and Northern Malibu Coastal Chumash Village.
 Proposed schedule blow is subject to changes.
 Questions?
 See our San Diego Frequently Asked Questions Click here

 Day 1: University of California, San Diego (UCSD) Arrival Day.
 After Greetings and Orientation, participants check-into university dorm rooms.
 UCSD sits on high bluffs aside majestic views of the Pacific Ocean.
 This was once an important Kumeyaay village site.
 Today it marks the starting point for our educational journey in knowledge of self, others and greater horizons.